rubymonsters/ruby-for-beginners/13_scopes.md

 You can think about a scope as of a sphere, a bubble, or a room (with no windows, and doors closed): Certain names, like variable names, are "known" and "visible" inside of the room.
-Other names, know and visible in other rooms are not known in this room, but only in the other room.
+Other names, know and visible in another room are not known in this room, but only in the other room.

-Every time there is a method call, and the flow of execution enters the method's block, it enters a new scope, or "room".
+Every time there is a method call, and the flow of execution enters the method's body, it enters a new scope, or "room".
 Things that are "local" to this method's scope (i.e. things that are "inside" of the room), are *only* visible in this scope.
 Outside of it, they are unknown.